 The Buckeye Local School District recognizes the importance of providing all students with an appropriately rigorous curriculum.
 In order to do this, the district must first determine the academic levels of our students per nationally-normed assessments.
-The following whole-grade assessments are administered to accomplish this goal and also to identify gifted and potentially gifted students in the areas of superior cognitive ability, mathematics, reading, science and social studies:
+The following whole-grade assessments are administered to accomplish this goal and also to identify gifted and potentially gifted students in the areas of superior cognitive ability, mathematics, reading, and creative thinking

 Grade 2 the Core Iowa Assessment and CogAT

-Grade 4 the Complete Iowa Assessment and CogAT are administered.
+Grade 4 the Core Iowa Assessment and CogAT are administered.

 Parent Resource TIP Sheets from the National Association for Gifted Children